Key takeaways

 - Heartburn

-Not everyone experiences these side effects, and many of them go away within a few days after you first start the medication, as your body gets used to it.
-Still, you should talk to your doctor about changing your dose or trying a different medication, if your symptoms do not resolve.
+Not everyone experiences these side effects, and many of them go away within a few days after you first start the medication as your body gets used to it.
+Still, if your symptoms do not resolve, you should talk to your healthcare provider about changing your dose or trying a different medication.

 Metoprolol may also mask the side effects of some conditions.
 It can mask symptoms of low blood sugar levels in people with diabetes and the signs of an overly active thyroid in people with thyroid disease.

 Some side effects from metoprolol are normal and usually pass.
-But some serious side effects require immediate medical attention.
-Hives, shortness of breath, or swelling of the face, lips, tongue, or throat, could indicate a severe allergic reaction and require emergency medical attention.
+However, some serious side effects require immediate medical attention.
+Hives, shortness of breath, or swelling of the face, lips, tongue, or throat could indicate a severe allergic reaction and require emergency medical attention.

-Other symptoms like fainting, rapid weight gain, irregular heartbeat, or swollen hands, legs, or feet, could also be signs of a serious reaction.
-If you are experiencing any of these symptoms, contact your healthcare provider promptly.
+Other symptoms, such as fainting, rapid weight gain, irregular heartbeat, or swollen hands, legs, or feet, could also be signs of a serious reaction.
+If you are experiencing any of these symptoms, contact your healthcare provider promptly or seek emergency medical attention.

-- What is a Standard Drink?
-National Institute on Alcohol Abuse and Alcoholism
+- What is a standard drink?, National Institute on Alcohol Abuse and Alcoholism (2024)